Atypical depression: Research

 Atypical depression was first thought of as a disorder separate from typical depression in 1959, when doctors E.D.
 West and P. J. Dally were studying the effects of iproniazid, an MAOI, on patients with depression.
 They found consistencies among the patients who responded well to the drug in comparison to those who didn't.
 These patients, who were displaying symptoms of "anxiety hysteria with secondary depression", responded notably well to the iproniazid.

 In general, atypical depression tends to cause greater functional impairment than other forms of depression.
 Atypical depression is a chronic syndrome that tends to begin earlier in life than other forms of depression—usually beginning in the teenage years.
-Similarly, patients with atypical depression are more likely to have anxiety disorders, (such as generalized anxiety disorder, obsessive-compulsive disorder), bipolar disorder, or personality disorders (such as borderline personality disorder, avoidant personality disorder).
+Similarly, patients with atypical depression are more likely to have anxiety disorders, (such as generalized anxiety disorder, obsessive–compulsive disorder, and social anxiety disorder), bipolar disorder, or personality disorders (e.g., borderline personality disorder, avoidant personality disorder).

 Recent research suggests that young people are more likely to experience hypersomnia while older people are more likely to experience polyphagia.

 Medication response differs between chronic atypical depression and acute melancholic depression.
 Some studies suggest that the older class of antidepressants, monoamine oxidase inhibitors (MAOIs), may be more effective at treating atypical depression.
 While the more modern SSRIs and SNRIs are usually quite effective in this illness, the tricyclic antidepressants typically are not.
-The wakefulness-promoting agent modafinil has shown considerable effect in combating atypical depression, maintaining this effect even after discontinuation of treatment.
-Antidepressant response can often be enhanced with supplemental medications, such as buspirone, bupropion, or aripiprazole.
+Antidepressant response can often be enhanced with supplemental medications such as buspirone, bupropion, or aripiprazole.
 Psychotherapy, whether alone or in combination with medication, is also an effective treatment in individual and group settings.